-Fartleks are so important because they teach you to change pace when your tired.
+Fartleks are so important because they teach you to change pace when you’re tired.

-You can utilize fartlek runs to teach yourself to accelerate when you feel like your slowing down or you feel like your on autopilot.
+You can utilize fartlek runs to teach yourself to accelerate when you feel like you’re slowing down.

 Runners World did a short but to-the-point article on fartleks which could be of use for you.